killuazoldyckreal/Spotify-Downloader/README.md

 4. The program will start downloading the audio tracks from the playlist and saving them as MP3 files in the `songs` directory.

-5. Once the download is completed, you will see the message "Download completed!".
+5. Once the download is completed, the program will create a zip archive of the downloaded songs and remove the `songs` directory.

+6. You will see the message "Process completed!".

 ## Notes

-- The downloaded MP3 files will be saved in the `songs` directory.
+- The downloaded MP3 files will be saved in the `songs` directory, and the zip archive will be named `songs.zip`.
-- If you encounter any errors during the download process, the program will attempt to continue with the remaining tracks.
+- If a song is already downloaded, the program will skip it and display a message.
 - Make sure to comply with Spotify's terms of use and only download content that you have the right to access.

 ## Disclaimer